w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to assess knowledge:

 * Short Answer Questions &mdash; Ask students to describe approaches for providing description of visual information.
-Assess how students describe approaches to providing description of visual information.
+Assess how students describe approaches for providing description of visual information.
 * Practical &mdash; Give students a video script and ask them to integrate the required description of visual information in the script.
-Assess how students integrate description of visual information in the script of the video.
+Assess how students integrate description of visual information on the script of the video.
 * Practical &mdash; Give students a video description with a narrative description and ask them to check if all relevant information is included.
 Assess how students check narrative descriptions for quality and accuracy.

 {% include excol.html type="end" %}